 What happens when the Registrar appoints an investigator?

 The investigation process is similar to the formal regulatory complaints process.
 The chiropodist or podiatrist will receive notice of the Registrar’s Report, along with the results of the investigation.
 The chiropodist or podiatrist will be provided with an opportunity to make a written response to the College.
 The results of the investigation are brought to the attention of the ICRC.
 A panel of the ICRC reviews the Registrar’s Report and has the power to take one or more of the following actions:

 - Take no action.

-- Ask the member to enter into a voluntary remedial agreement.
+- Ask the registrant to enter into a voluntary remedial agreement.

-- Ask the member to enter into a voluntary undertaking to resign or to restrict his or her practice.
+- Ask the registrant to enter into a voluntary undertaking to resign or to restrict his or her practice.

 - Require the chiropodist or podiatrist to complete a Specified Continuing Education or Remediation Program (SCERP).